greeny277/inductive_logic_programming/doc/notizen.md

 example and $B$ the background knowlegde.
 -->

-The least generalization for clauses works as follows:
+The least generalization for clauses computes the $lgg$ for each pair of the two clauses and builds a new clause out of the results excluding $\top$.
 \begin{algorithm}[H]
 	\KwIn{Clauses $C_1 = l_{1,1} \lor \ldots \lor l_{1,n}$ and $C_2 = l_{2,1} \lor \ldots \lor l_{2,m}$}
 	\KwResult{Least generalization lgg$(C_1, C_2)$}